Luke O'Neill (scientist): Research

 O'Neill's research investigates inflammation, a highly complex process that is provoked in the body during infection by bacteria and viruses but also in response to major trauma and injury.
-Inflammation restores us to health but for largely unknown reasons it can go rogue and give rise to a whole range of inflammatory diseases which remain difficult to treat.

 He has worked on the innate immune system, which lies at the heart of inflammation.
 He has uncovered new molecules and biochemical processes that are triggered by sensors of infection and tissue injury, including the toll-like receptors and inflammasomes, and the signals they drive that stimulate inflammation, notably cytokines in the interleukin-1 family.
 He has made pioneering discoveries in the area of metabolic reprogramming in immunity and immunometabolism.
 He is using his findings to help in the effort to develop novel anti-inflammatory medicines.
 He has co-founded Inflazome with Matt Cooper which developed NLRP3 inhibitors and was acquired by Roche Ltd in 2020, and Sitryx with Houman Ashrafian, Johnathan Powell, Jeff Rathmell and Mike Rosenblum.

 In 2023 he was appointed Chief Scientific Officer of Senda Biosciences, a company pioneering programmable medicines.

 His research has been funded by the Science Foundation Ireland (SFI), the European Research Council (ERC), the Wellcome Trust and GlaxoSmithKline.

 Awards and honours

 O'Neill was awarded the Royal Dublin Society & The Irish Times Robert Boyle Medal for scientific excellence in 2009, the Royal Irish Academy Gold Medal for Life Sciences in 2012 and the European Federation of Immunology Societies (EFIS) Medal in 2014.
 He was elected a member of the Royal Irish Academy (MRIA) in 2004 and the European Molecular Biology Organisation (EMBO) in 2005.
 O'Neill was elected a Fellow of the Royal Society (FRS) in 2016.

-In 2019 he won the Landsteiner Award from the Austrian Academy of Sciences.
+In 2019, he won the Landsteiner Award from the Austrian Academy of Sciences.
 In 2021 he won the UCD Biological Society George Sigerson Award for Inspiring Aspiring Scientists.

 In 2022, he was made an honorary Doctor of Science by the University of Bath and was presented with an honorary lifetime membership award by the International Cytokine and Interferon Society.

-In 2023 he was appointed to the governing body of the European Research Council, the European Union's premier funder of fundamental research and was awarded an honorary Doctor of Science degree by UMass Chan Medical School.
+In 2023, he was appointed to the scientific council of the European Research Council, the European Union's premier funder of fundamental research and was awarded an honorary Doctor of Science degree by the University of Massachusetts Chan Medical School.

-In 2024 he was made Honorary Fellow of the British Pharmacological Society.
+In 2024, he was made Honorary Fellow of the British Pharmacological Society.

-In 2025 he was granted honorary life membership of the Royal Dublin Society.
+In 2025, he was granted honorary life membership of the Royal Dublin Society, was awarded an honorary Doctor of Science degree by the Royal College of Surgeons in Ireland, and won the Ariëns Award from the Dutch Pharmacological Society..